 The Creating Change Network is a collaboration between New Jersey Theatre Alliance and ArtPride New Jersey, with a mission to build a more equitable, just, accessible, and anti-racist arts community in New Jersey.
 It offers ongoing opportunities for learning and collaboration to move the arts sector forward.
 The Creating Change Network is committed to the long-term endeavor of shifting culture, empowering leaders, sharing strategies, ensuring accountability, and sustaining hope so that individuals and organizations can progress in this work.

 In partnership with the New Jersey State Council on the Arts, ArtPride convenes meetings of marketing, public relations, and development professionals from New Jersey-based arts organizations throughout the year.
 A leadership team from each regional JAM group (North, Central, and South) works with staff to address common challenges, coordinate cooperative marketing programs, foster advancement through peer-based learning and invited guest speakers, and shape the direction of our audience development programs.

 Join ArtPride for the next in our series of FREE webinars.
 Tune in for an advocacy update and get the latest details on ArtPride’s ongoing programs and services related to audience development, promoting public value, and community engagement.

 ArtPride Annual Membership Meeting

-Each fall, ArtPride convenes arts professionals from across the state to engage our members in advocacy work, review the impact of our programs and services, and network with one another.
+Each year, ArtPride convenes arts professionals from across the state to engage our members in advocacy work, review the impact of our programs and services, and network with one another.
 Leaders from the business, philanthropic, education, healthcare, civic, government, and nonprofit sectors are invited to share success stories and case studies in implementing the arts as part of the solution to challenges facing New Jersey.

 New Jersey State League of Municipalities Conference